The Best Kardemummabullar (Swedish Cardamom Buns)

 • Grind the cardamom seeds into a powder with a mortar and pestle.
 Add the sugar, cardamom, and cinnamon to the milk and stir until dissolved.

-• Add about half of the flour and mix until smooth.
+• Add about half of the flour to the milk/yeast mixture and mix until smooth.
 Slowly add the rest of the flour and the salt, until you can knead the dough without it sticking (you may need less flour).
 Knead the dough on a floured surface for about 5 minutes, and then add the butter and continue kneading for another 5 minutes.
 You may need to add another handful of flour if the dough is too greasy with the butter.

 • Roll out the dough into a large square.